Rubus dasyphyllus

-Rubus dasyphyllus is a species of bramble found in northwest Europe, including Belgium, Denmark, Germany, the Netherlands, and the British Isles.
-It may be extinct in Sweden.
+Rubus dasyphyllus is a species of bramble found in northwest Europe.

 Description

 Rubus dasyphyllus is an arching shrub with a hairy, reddish stem.
-The stem bears numerous prickles and pricklets, these ranging in length from 1 to 8 mm.
-Glands, both stalked and sessile are also numerous on the stem.
+The stem bears numerous prickles and pricklets, ranging in length from 1 to 8 mm.
+Glands, both stalked and sessile, are also numerous on the stem.
 The leaves are divided into 3–5 leaflets; these are light glossy green and hairless above, and greyish and downy below.

-Flowers are pink, about 2.5cm in diameter, and form a compact terminal inflorescence, with smaller axillary inflorescences.
+The flowers are pink, about 2.5 cm in diameter, and form a compact terminal inflorescence, with smaller axillary inflorescences.

 Distribution and habitat

-Rubus dasyphyllus is one of the commonest bramble species in parts of Great Britain, particularly in Wales, and northern England.
-It is absent from the Scottish Highlands and the southern half of Ireland.
-Its range extends to east to Germany.
+The species is found in northwest Europe, including Belgium, Denmark, Germany, the Netherlands, and the British Isles.
+It is one of the commonest brambles in parts of Great Britain, particularly in Wales, and northern England; it is absent from the Scottish Highlands and the southern half of Ireland.
+Its range extends to Germany in the east.
+It may be extinct in Sweden.